Tongtong-Xu-PSL/LIM/README.md

 $\mathbf{G}(\tau_0) = \mathbf{C}(\tau_0)/\mathbf{C}(0)$ solves the Green function, which then gives us the LIM operator $\mathbf{L} = \log(\mathbf{G}(\tau_0))$.

+The following MATLAB function can be used to solve the LIM operator.
+Note that it also provides the covariance of the noise $\mathbf{\xi(t)}$, whose role is going to be introduced in the following section.

 ```Matlab
 function [L, Q] = tx_lim_operator(X0,Xtau,tau0)
 %-----------------